netgenius/php_bitarray/README.md

 ![Graph: memory usage vs data size](tests/assets/bit-array-memory.png "Memory")
 ![Graph: speed vs data size](tests/assets/bit-array-speed.png "Speed")

+### Conclusions

+   1. Unsurprisingly, the only storage methods which do not have a significant memory overhead are the *string packed* and *BitArray extension*.
+   2. Although the simplest to implement, the *standard array* and *SplFixedArray* methods both have a huge memory overhead, which makes them entirely unsuitable unless the required array size is small.
+   3. The *string direct* storage method strikes a balance of reasonable memory efficiency with performance and simplicity.
+However, performance is good only for an array size under 10 million elements, and drops rapidly with increasing array size.
+This is presumably due to how PHP stores very long strings.
+   4. The *string packed* storage provides memory efficiency with better performance than other methods available with standard PHP.
+   5. The *BitArray extension* is clearly the overall winner for both memory efficiency and performance, assuming that use of a custom PHP extension is an acceptable design decision.
+It handles array size of 100 million elements with excellent speed and no memory overhead.

 ### Build, test and install

 Steps to compile and install the custom bitarray PHP extension.
 You can skip this if you want to compare only the other (standard PHP) storage methods outlined above.